RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 }
 ```

-You can execute it by `cargo run`, you will see a window what it show `Input` and `Lists`.
+Executing `cargo run` launches the app and shows a window with the `Input` and the `Lists`.

 ## Combine data and view

 Now we have Todo data and view.
-How we combine these both?
-Actually, our data is core, view is just the presentation of data.
+How do we combine them?
+Actually, our data is the core, the view is just the presentation of the data.
 So we need to modify the view code.

-Here we need to use `Compose` trait to combine data and view.
-Let's try use `Compose` to modify the above code case.
+We use the `Compose` trait to combine data and view.

 ```rust
 // ...